-Racial disparities persist in diabetes care outcomesDecember 2nd, 2013 in Diabetes /
+Racial disparities persist in diabetes care outcomesDecember 2, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Black patients do not receive the same quality of care, and experience poorer intermediate outcomes in the practice setting of a patient-centered medical home (PCMH), according to research published online Nov.
 19 in Diabetes Care.